orizens/orizens.com/src/pages/blog/2013-07-24-integrating-backbone-view-backbone-model-jquery-plugin.md

 ...
 }</pre>

-Google&#8217;s search service functions as the query provider for the searches, and after a little research in google, I found the appropriate url that returns json results for any query term.
+Google's search service functions as the query provider for the searches, and after a little research in google, I found the appropriate url that returns json results for any query term.

-The &#8220;activateAutoComplete&#8221; function first initiates the plugin with the standard jquery-ui auto complete:
+The "activateAutoComplete" function first initiates the plugin with the standard jquery-ui auto complete:

 <pre class="brush:js">activateAutoComplete: function() {
 	this.$search.autocomplete({